 Here is a progression involving the G chord:

 C / / / G / / / F / / / G / / /

-Try to experiment and come up with your own combinations of chord progressions.
-At the same time you will learn to change chords and develop your ear and your musical abilities.
+Feel free to experiment and come up with your own combinations of chords.
+At the same time, you'll learn to change chords and develop your ear and your musical abilities.